Parent Handbook 2023

 • If you want us to provide transportation for your child to and/or from the airport.

-Based upon your selection of additional expenses for your child, your credit card on file will be charged.
+Based upon your selection of additional expenses for your child, your card on file will be charged with no processing fees.

 • Air Travel Supervision Form